BSLeger/rare_common_alcohol_comparison/README.md

 * Additional requirements for full functionality: cdapsutil >= 0.2.0a1 which can be installed using pip install cdapsutil

 ## Contents of this repository:
-* conda_environment.yml- contains the packages needed for running these functions.
+* conda_environment.yml- exported conda environment that was used for this analysis.
 NOTE: These notebooks require NetColoc (https://github.com/ucsd-ccbb/NetColoc), which in turn requires DDOT and cdapsutil.
 * common_datasets_prepub.csv- contains meta data for common variant traits in this repository.
 Called by all notebooks
 * rare_datasets_prepub.csv- contains meta data for rare variant traits in this repository.
 Called by all notebooks